Overview

 As far as I know there are no direct trains or buses between Croatia and Greece.
 However it is quite straightforward to travel by land between the two countries via Serbia and Macedonia, provided your starting or finishing point is Zagreb.
 Unlike some of the other options outlined below, transport on these routes runs every day of the week throughout the year.

 Until recently it was possible to take a direct train from Zagreb to Thessaloniki, but this service was dropped in late 2007.
 The route is still possible, but a change of trains in Belgrade is required.
-There are 5 trains daily between Zagreb and Belgrade (6 hours), but only a single daily train from Belgrade via Skopje to Thessaloniki (15 hours).
-Allowing for connection time the trip takes at least 26 hours from Belgrade to Thessaloniki and 22 hours in the opposite direction.
+There are 5 trains daily between Zagreb and Belgrade (7 hours), and two daily trains from Belgrade via Skopje to Thessaloniki (14 hours).
+Allowing for connection time the trip takes at least 22 hours from Zagreb to Thessaloniki and 26 hours in the opposite direction.
+Delays of a couple of hours are common on the Thessalonik-Belgrade route in particular.

 International train fares in this part of the world are often difficult to pin down, but Greek Railways quotes fares of €65 one way from Thessaloniki to Ljubljana, or €85 from Athens.
 Presumably fares to Zagreb are a little cheaper.
 Couchette and sleeper supplements are extra - perhaps €10-€15 per night.